Ahmed5720/PROJECT_NGINE/README.md

-Fluid simulation in OpenGL and Cuda.
+SPH Fluid simulation in OpenGL